Serena Williams loses to Tomljanovic in US Open farewell

 Momentum appeared to be on Williams' side.
 But she could not pull off the sort of never-admit-defeat triumph she did so often over the years.

 “Oh, my God, thank you so much.
 You guys were amazing today.
-I tried,” Williams told the audience, hands on her hips, before mentioning, among others, her parents and her older sister, Venus, a seven-time major champion.
+I tried,” Williams told the audience, hands on her hips, before mentioning, among others, her parents and her older sister, Venus, a seven-time major champion who is 42.

 “I wouldn't be Serena if there wasn't Venus.
-So thank you, Venus,” she said.
+So thank you, Venus,” Williams said.
 “She's the only reason that Serena Williams ever existed.”

+They started in tennis as kids in Compton, California, coached by their father, Richard, who taught himself about the sport after watching on television while a player received a winner's check.
+He was the central figure in the Oscar-winning film “King Richard," produced by his daughters.

+The siblings lost together in the first round of doubles on Thursday night, drawing another sellout.
+And on Friday, as during the younger Williams’ other outings this week, there could be no doubt about which player the paying public favored.

 Williams entered the night having won 19 times in a row in the U.S. Open’s third round of singles competition, including reaching at least the semifinals in her most recent 11 appearances in New York.